Pancake bites with a maple frosting and topped with bacon crumbles. The perfect mix of sweet and savory for breakfast.

 I may earn a small commission for my endorsement, recommendation, testimonial, and/or link to any products or services from this website.
 This comes at no additional cost to you 🙂

 The worst part of loving to cook is eating all of the food… especially when you are trying to lose weight.
-It’s even harder when you have delicious, bite-sized pancakes that you can just pop in your mouth one after the other.
+It’s even harder when you have delicious, pancake bites you can just pop in your mouth one after the other.

 I’m ashamed of myself.
 I ate so many of these that I lost count.